rohan44942/dbback/README.md

     - Copy `configs/config.yaml.example` to `configs/config.yaml` and edit it to match your environment (e.g., S3 credentials, database path).

 3.  **Run the controller:**
+    To enable Slack notifications, first set the environment variable:
+    ```sh
+    # Get this URL from your Slack App's "Incoming Webhooks" configuration.
+    export SLACK_WEBHOOK_URL="https://hooks.slack.com/services/..."
+    ```

+    Then run the controller:
     ```sh
     ./bin/controller
     ```